ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-authentication-brute-force-account-compromise-investigation/README.md

 ---

+👉 **Follow the investigation walkthrough first**
+Begin with `investigation-walkthrough.md` inside an investigation folder to see how the analyst identified, pivoted on, and validated evidence step by step.

+👉 **Review findings and conclusions**
+Move to the `case-report.md` and `incident-summary.md` to understand what happened, what was confirmed, and why it mattered — from both technical and high-level perspectives.

+👉 **Dig into evidence and detections**
+For deeper technical detail, review the `detection-artifact-report.md`, supporting screenshots, and extracted artifacts to see exactly how conclusions were supported by telemetry.

+👉 **See defensive takeaways**
+Finish with `detection-and-hardening-recommendations.md` and `mitre-attack-mapping.md` to understand how observed attacker behavior maps to MITRE ATT&CK and where detection or control improvements were identified.

+👉 **Use this repository as case-based learning**
+These investigations are designed to be read like **real SOC case files**, showing not just *what* happened, but *how* an analyst reasoned through the incident using multiple data sources.

+---

 ### Overview

 This investigation analyzes abuse of a web application’s authentication mechanism that resulted in automated credential attacks, successful account compromise, and subsequent credential reuse from multiple sources.